meltaierorg/backstageapp/README.md

 The Architecture used to setup the Conceptual Self-Service Platform is depicted in the following diagram.
 At a high level the Conceptual Architecture that is put forward in this repo consists of the following key components and features:

 1. A Backstage Instance pre-configured with EntraID, Github Auth Providers and Custom Auth Logic.
 Custom Auth logic is used for the Sign-In Resolvers in the backend.
-The custom logic limits access to the Backstage Instance by checking the Azure tenant in which the End User is signing on from, more details can be found  [here](#custom-auth-logic).
+The custom logic limits access to the Backstage Instance by checking the EntraID Directory in which the End User is signing on from, more details can be found  [here](#custom-auth-logic).
 Refer to the related sections for more information on each part of this solution.

 2. Backstage Integration with EntraID and Github to ingest Organizational data from these systems (Groups and Teams respectively), this feature will come handy as we will be using the ingested data as lookup tables for delegating access to Components/Assets deployed by End-Users.
 More info can be found in [External Groups Ingestion](#external-groups-ingestion).